- YEAR: 2012

 The project was completed in 2015.

-The involvement of the landowners is most important as the majority of the northern population of the Eastern Bristlebird now occurs on private land.
+The involvement of local landowners is most important as the majority of the northern population of the Eastern Bristlebird now occurs on private land.
 With limited time and finances available to them, the landowners must be supported in the long-term to ensure the survival of the Eastern Bristlebird in Northern NSW.
-Without the cooperation and assistance of the landowners this species would be closer to extinction in this region.
-These landowners must have on-going support if this species is to survive in northern NSW.
+Without the cooperation and assistance of the landowners, this species would be closer to extinction in the region.
+The landowners must have on-going support if this species is to survive in northern NSW.

-This has been a highly successful coordinated and integrated project with other investment and under partnerships with the EEB Recovery Team, local landholders, ecologist and an excellent and dedicated contractor (Lantana Master).
+This project was highly successful, well coordinated and integrated with other investment and under partnerships with the EEB Recovery Team, local landholders, ecologist and an excellent and dedicated contractor (Lantana Master).
 These partners wish to thank FNPW for the investment of funds that have achieved significant outcomes for Eastern Bristlebird and associated threatened species (ground mammal and avifauna) population recovery.

 The removal of Lantana, Crofton Weed (and wattles in places) will greatly benefit the Eastern Bristlebird habitat which has been threatened by weed invasion and associate forest structure change.
 There are also many other threatened species that will benefit from the rehabilitation of this type of habitat including the endangered Hastings River Mouse, Eastern Chestnut Mouse, Common Dunnart, Brush-tailed Phascogale, Masked Owl and Powerful Owl.
 Follow-up and maintenance actions are to be undertaken by the landholders in subsequent years.